 In between legendary performances and chart-topping, Franklin had been battling health problems in recent years but never revealed the cause of her ailments.

-“I’m not one to go into my personal health things,” during a 2013 USA Today interview.
+“I’m not one to go into my personal health things,” Franklin said during a 2013 USA Today interview.

 The type of tumor Franklin had is rare — it’s found in about 6% of pancreatic cases — and tends to grow more slowly.
 It may not cause any symptoms until it is advanced and is sometimes called an islet cell tumor.
 Islet cells produce hormones in the pancreas, including insulin.